 Please thoroughly read through your Contract which should answer all queries you may have regarding your time in halls at YSJ, this can be found on the 'My Contract' page.

 When should I apply for accommodation?

-Applications for 2017/18 accommodation will be opening very soon, keep an eye on your e-mails as you will be able to apply for accommodation.
+Applications for 2017/18 accommodation will be opening very soon, keep an eye on your e-mails as you will be notified when you can start the process.
 Your room will be confirmed once you have made York St John your first choice.

 Students holding insurance offers or students obtaining a place during the clearing process will be sent instructions on how to apply for accommodation at the point when their offer is made firm by the University.

 While we will try to match your specific preferences it is not always possible as certain types of accommodation will be oversubscribed e.g. self-catered en-suite.
 It may therefore be necessary to offer you accommodation that is lower down your list of preferences.